snfazal/ecommerce-app/readme.md

 - be able to favorite items and have them save for review or purchase in the future
 - be able to view items for sale by their category
 - let users review products and give feedback to the seller
-- let users search for items via a tool bar
+- let users search for items via a search bar
 - let users save previous purchases to reference
-- clear out the cart after checkout
+- let users modify their user profiles

 #Unsolved Bugs

 #Final Thoughts